contact enquiry list

 Most couples choose three or four songs throughout their ceremony – one for walking down the aisle, one during the signing of the register, and then one or two as they leave the ceremony room.

 You might also want some music ten minutes or so before the ceremony starts to fill the room as people take their seats.
+There are plenty of options so check out our favourite ceremony song ideas to get the ball rolling.

 How to Choose Your Wedding Ceremony Music